n4devca/aegaeon-website/docs/faq.md

 1. What do I need to install and run Aegaeon?

-    You need a java JDK 8, a database (MySQL or PostgreSQL) and a java application server (tomcat, jetty, etc).
+    You need java 8, a database (MySQL or PostgreSQL) and a java application server (tomcat, jetty, etc).

 2. How much memory is needed to run Aegaeon ?